kimoppalfens/kimoppalfens.github.io/_posts/2020-12-30-Logging in the cloud - Part 1.md

     write-host "cleaning up"
     Remove-Item -Path "C:\LogsFromAzure\$($file.name)" -Force

-    Remove-AzureStorageBlob -Container "osdlogs" -Context $clientContext -Blob $file.name
+    Remove-AzureStorageBlob -Container ($BlobProperties.container) -Context $clientContext -Blob $file.name

 }
 ~~~

 Same story as with the previous script, make the following adjustments :

+1) On line 5, set the StorageAccountName to the containername we created in the azure portal
-1) on line 11, replace the content of the storSAS variable with your "DELETE" SAS-key (the 2nd SAS key we created)
+2) On line 6, replace the content of the storSAS variable with your "DELETE" SAS-key (the 2nd SAS key we created)
-2) on lines 16 and 29, replace the name of the container with the one you created in our preparation step
+3) On line 7, provide the name of the blob-container we created in our preparation step using the storage explorer tool.

-If you then run this script, it should download the logs from Azure, expand the archive, delete the zipfile and clean up Azure.
+If you then run this script, it should download the logs from Azure, expand the archive, delete the zipfile and clean up your Azure blob container.

 As a final step, you could run this script on a schedule so that any log files get downloaded automatically so that they are ready when you need them!